thorerismann/btempsbook/lcz.md

 # Local Climate Zones of Biel/Bienne

-Biel/Bienne has a unique profile due to its location at the base of the Jura mountain range, and the edge of Bielersee and the larger Seeland region.
-There a number of elevation changes which can signficantly impact windflow.
-In addition, the canopy layer itself varies quite a bit over the city and its immediate surroundings.
-The Local Climate Zone classification is used to classify these features.

-## What is a Local Climate Zone
-The Local Climate Zone (LCZ) classification is a decade-old classification system for urban landscapes and has become an international standard.
-The image below from {cite}`Demuzere2021` provides information on the 16 different zones under the classification.
+An additional layer of complexity in the air temperature profile of any urban area is the variation in the canopy layer due to different ground-level features.
+Local Climate Zone (LCZ) can be defined *as regions of uniform surface cover, structure, material, and human activity that span hundreds of meters to several kilometers in horizontal scale* {cite}`lcz2012`.
+Ideally, these regions shold be uniform, but in actuality there is little uniformity, especially on the scale of a small city like Biel/Bienne with a complex topography.
+Nonetheless, the resulting classificaiton can be useful for model analysis and plannign purposes.
+The image below from {cite}`Demuzere2021` provides information on the 17 different zones under the classification.

 ```{figure} figures/lcz/class_lcz.png
 ---